spectralDNS/shenfun/docs/source/stokes.rst

 that the proper choice for the pressure basis is simply :eq:`eq:Zn` for :math:`n \in \mathbf{n}^{N_2-2}`.
 (Also remember that we have to fix :math:`\int_{\Omega} p dx = 0`.)

-With given basis functions we obtain the bases
+With given basis functions we obtain the spaces

 .. math::
    :label: _auto5